-The Old Scotch Tennis Club, formerly known as the Old Scotch Collegians’ Tennis Club, was formed over 50 years ago, when a master, Frank Stuckey, entered two teams in the Winter competition of The Grammarians and Public Schools’ Association.
-These original teams comprised both Old Boys and Students.
+The Old Scotch Tennis Club, formerly known as the Old Scotch Collegians’ Tennis Club, was formed in 1959 when a master, Frank Stuckey, entered two teams in the Winter competition of The Grammarians and Public Schools’ Association.
+These original teams comprised Old Boys, students, and members of staff.
 The Club was formally inaugurated in 1960 and held its first Annual General Meeting in March 1961.
 The Club became an affiliated society of the Old Scotch Collegians’ Association in 1962, and in 1988 the Club became an Incorporated Association.

-Enquiries would be most welcome and may be directed to the Secretary Andrew Clowes:
+Enquiries would be most welcome and may be directed to the Secretary: